zapek/Xeres/README.md

 (Use ``--help`` to know all arguments)

-## How to set up the WebUI

-_Note: the webui is currently disabled and the following tasks won't work at all._

-Run the gradle tasks ``installAngular`` (if you don't already have Angular installed) then ``buildAngular``.
-The later will create the needed files that will be served by Xeres on ``localhost:1066``.

 ## Database debugging

 With IntelliJ Ultimate, create the following Database connection with the built-in Datagrip client (aka the _Database_ tool window)